Emilia McCarthy: 2007–12: Early career

 At eight years-old, McCarthy had the opportunity to perform with Cate Blanchett and Gael García Bernal as daughter Cate—a role she shared with Elle Fanning—in the Golden Globe-winning film Babel.

-With her father's help, McCarthy published a book entitled Baby's Wish when she was only eight years old.
-The book was inspired by a dream McCarthy had.

 In 2007, at the age of nine, McCarthy landed the role of Laura Westover for the TV movie Booky & the Secret Santa.
 In 2009, at age 11, she was hired again to resume the role of Laura Westover in the movie Booky's Crush being the last film in the series.

 McCarthy made a special appearance in the episode "All In" on the CW-Ranked Beauty & the Beast as Cena.
 The episode was released on October 25, 2012.

 McCarthy has performed in several theatre productions like Hairspray and Tarantella Cabaret, also made stage appearances in works such as Aida and Seussical Jr.

 2013–present: Movies and Max & Shred

 McCarthy auditioned in Toronto for Eli Roth, director / producer of the series.
 In April, Netflix premiered the series Hemlock Grove of 13 episodes.
 Emilia appeared in 9 episodes as Alyssa Sworn in the series.

 McCarthy was the star of the web series Unlikely Heroes and Kid's Town in 2013.
 That same year McCarthy landed the female lead role in the film Bunks, a film original Disney XD.
-Where Lauren plays a camp counselor, who wants the rules are followed by campers.
+Where Lauren plays a camp counselor who wants the rules followed by the campers.

 McCarthy was part of the main cast of the film Zapped, she plays Taylor Dean, the antagonist of Zendaya's character.
-The film premiered on June 27, 2014 in the United States and United Kingdom and America premiered on August 10, 2014.
+The film premiered on June 27, 2014, in the United States and United Kingdom and America premiered on August 10, 2014.

-The July 15, 2013 it was confirmed that McCarthy would be part of the cast of the film Maps to the Stars.
+The July 15, 2013, it was confirmed that McCarthy would be part of the cast of the film Maps to the Stars.
 She played the character of Kayla.
 Production began in July 2013.
 EOne introduced the film with his other films in state post-production in 2013 at the Toronto Film Festival.
 On April 14, 2014, the first preview of the film that was released.
 The film premiered at the 2014 Cannes Film Festival and the performances of the cast were praised.

 McCarthy plays the role of Abby Ackerman in the new YTV series Max & Shred, which also will be transmitted by Nickelodeon.
-The series had a release date of October 6, 2014 in the United States.
+The series had a release date of October 6, 2014, in the United States.